 Previous CHESS Rocket Launches

 Rocket Status updates:

 May 24: The NASA 36.318 SDO EVE calibration rocket is on the rail and has passed its Vertical test on Monday May 23.
 However, the winds are not favorable at WSMR for any launches this week.
-WSMR has assigned the next launch opportunity for this rocket on June 1 at 19:00 UT.Read More...
+The EVE suborbital rocket launch date is now June 1, 2016.
+The time will be near 1 pm MT.Read More...

 May 17: The integration and test (I&T) for the NASA 36.318 rocket payload is slightly ahead of schedule and so the movement to the rail will start one day early on this Thursday (5/19/16).
 The rocket launch date / time is still on for May 25 at 19 UT.Read More...

 May 11: The NASA 36.318 rocket payload has completed all of its environmental tests successfully (vibration test, bend test, and spin balance).
 The rocket team will start final checks and preparations for flight.
 The Horizontal test is scheduled for next Thursday followed by going to the rail on Friday.
 Staffing conflicts between MInXSS CubeSat commissioning… Read more »Read More...

 May 5: The electrical interface integration for NASA 36.318 rocket has been completed.
 This includes safe-to-mate checks, telemetry data verification, and command uplink verification.
 The mechanical integration is planned for tomorrow along with the pre-environmental sequence (functional) tests.
 Everybody pitched in and we had a fun Thursday Taco lunch at launch complex 36 (LC-36, location… Read more »Read More...